Awear0/Stimulus/README.md

 }
 ```

-One must note that if multiple calls are valid (with multiple number of parameters), the one with the highest count of parameters will be picked.
+One must note that if multiple calls are valid (with different number of parameters), the one with the highest count of parameters will be picked.

 ### Argument conversion

 Signal argument will be converted when possible before calling a slot:

 ```
-class my_class: public emitter
+class my_class: public basic_emitter
 {
 public:
     signal<int> int_signal;